Conditions

 Support for your whole family

-• Having a complex condition like NF can be scary and stressful for the whole family.
-Some parents feel overwhelmed by the many complications NF may cause as their child grows.
-Our experts keep a careful watch on your child so you can focus on being a parent.
+• Having a complex condition like neurofibromatosis or schwannomatosis can be scary and stressful for the whole family.
+Some families feel overwhelmed by the many complications that may happen as their child grows.
+Our experts keep a careful watch on your child.

 • Our doctors, nurses, child life specialists and social workers help your child and your family through the challenges of their condition.
 We connect you to community resources and support groups.

-Symptoms of NF and how the disease progresses vary widely from child to child.
+Symptoms of NF1, NF2-related schwannomatosis and other forms of schwannomatosis vary widely from child to child.

 • Spots on the skin darker than your child’s normal skin color.
-These are called café-au-lait spots.
+These are called café-au-lait (English: coffee with cream) spots.
+They do not cause problems.

 • Curvature of the spine (scoliosis) or bowing of the legs.

-• Other benign tumors in the spine or brain (such as meningiomas).
+Other benign tumors in the spine or brain (such as meningiomas, nonvestibular schwannomas or ependymoma tumors) may cause these symptoms:

-• Numbness in the face or other parts of the body.
+• Numbness or weakness in the face or other parts of the body

-• The main symptom is benign tumors that can form on nerves anywhere in the body.
+Children who have other types of schwannomatosis have noncancerous (benign) tumors, called schwannomas.
+These schwannomas can form on nerves anywhere in the body.
 They may cause pain that is hard to manage.
-These tumors are called schwannomas.

 In addition to pain, the tumors may cause: